Stress management workshop with Padraig O’Morain on Zoom

 In this one-hour event, I will lead you through exercises to help you to manage stress and to reduce unnecessary or chronic stress.

-So we will look at all these factors and at what you can do about them.
-One hour it may seem like a short time in which to cover this important topic.
+You will learn simple methods to reduce bad and unnecessary stress and its impact emotionally and on your physical health.
+One hour may seem like a short time in which to cover this important topic.
 However, you will also have access to a video recording of the hour and to an audio as well.
 In addition I will send notes to all who book.
 Putting all of this together and using it as you go forward can, I believe, have a substantial effect on reducing your stress.

 In the “Good stress bad stress” hour, on Wednesday, 25th March at 7pm, we will do some practices, including a visualisation, that promote resilience to stress as well as giving us the tools to reduce stress.